Code-Institute-Submissions/Mishsmelle-milestone-two/README.md

 ### First Time Visitor Goals
 * As a First Time Visitor, I want to find out more about Pinot Gogo.

+**The site includes an About Us page where first time visitors can learn more about hte company, there is also links to their social media pages and contact info.**

 * As a First Time Visitor, I want to find a wine that would suit me.

-* As a First Time Visitor, I want to see what wine tours are available.
+**The site includes a fun interactive quiz to help win newbies fine one that suites.**

+* I want the site to be easy to find on Google

+**meta description was added to the head to improve SEO**

 ### Returning Visitor Goals
-* As a Returning Visitor, I want to find contact information to enquire about by my wine tour.
+* As a Returning Visitor, I want to request more info about booking my wine tour.

+**Clicking on any link to book brings the user to a registration form to request a brochure and be contacted by a member of the team**

 * As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

+**The built-in contact page is highly visible in the footer that shows on every page.
+The user can also find the company email address and phone number here too.**

-* As a Returning Visitor, I want to see what wine tours are available..
+* As a Returning Visitor, I want to see what wine tours are available.

+**The site includes a page called Explore Wine Tours that details packages available for each region, and a map to help users tailor their wone tour to their own needs.**

 ### Frequent User Goals
-* As a Frequent User, I want to read the blog to see if there are any new wine recommendations.
 * As a Frequent User, I want to find Pinot Gogo’s social media pages to follow.

+**Social links can be found in the footer on each page**

-* As a Frequent User, I want to find contact information to enquire about by my wine tour.
+* As a Frequent User, I want to see what else is available in the region after I have booked my tour.

+**Users can view the google map with places to navigate through the region and familiarise themselves.**

 Further Testing

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-* A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Known Bugs

+* The site is not as responsive as I would like, alignments are off when moveing from desktop to mobile.
+This is an issue I had in my previous project also and while I feel on this site I have made improvements it is still an area I need to work on.
+* The title on the registration form should toggle depending on the region chosen.
+It worked previously but while working on the site leading up to deadline it stopped and I was unable to resolve this.

 # Deployment

 ### GitHub Pages
 The project was deployed to GitHub Pages using the following steps...
-* Log in to GitHub and locate the [GitHub Repository]()
+* Log in to GitHub and locate the [GitHub Repository](https://github.com/Mishsmelle/milestone-two)
 * At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 --Alternatively Click Here for a GIF demonstrating the process starting from Step 2.
 * Scroll down the Settings page until you locate the "GitHub Pages" Section.